dieguico/Project_Apollo_Archive/README.md

 ![action_shoot](output.gif)

-It's a massive download, by October 9th there are 13029 pictures. **So click, relax, and get ready to enjoy the views.**
+It's a MASSIVE download (57 GB), by October 12th there are 13602 pictures. **So click, relax, and get ready to enjoy the views.**